-In November 2015, the Permittee submitted an Non-fee application proposing that all PCS resulting from site activity be managed according to the approved PCS Management Plan for the North Block Project WPCP NEV0091029.
+In November 2015, the Permittee submitted a Non-fee application proposing that all PCS resulting from site activity be send to the North Block Project WPCP (NEV0091029), to be managed in accordance with the approved PCS Management Plan.
 The PCS Management Plan allows PCS to be transported to the roaster PCS stockpile pad where it is stored prior to being fed into the roaster for combustion of all petroleum constituents.
 A secondary PCS stockpile pad is located on the Bazza Waste Rock Facility that is utilized in addition to the PCS stockpile pad at the Roaster.
 Hazardous waste, and any other PCS that cannot be roasted, must be properly disposed of off-site at an authorized facility.
 The Non-fee application was approved by the Division in February 2016.